nickzoic/countess-batch/README.md

 `pip install countess-batch`

+This will install a command line utility `countess_batch` and bring in `countess` as well.
+You can run this within a virtual environment or conda if you'd prefer.

 ## Preprocessing

-You'll need to install these separately as they have licenses which prevent them being bundled into this package.
+You'll need to install these programs separately as they have licenses which prevent them being bundled into this package.

 * First use `bcl2fastq` to generate many fastq files.
   It will put these into a directory structure compatible with countess-batch.
 * Then use `pear` or `flash2` or `ngmerge` or similar to merge paired end reads

 **XXX Need explicit instructions about file layout.**